 6. Each spouse should pick a top

 That therapist might be the best one for you to go with.
 No one in common?
-Talk to each other about the names on your lists and pros and cons of each.
+Talk to each other about the names on your lists and the pros and cons of each.

 7. Once you decide which counselor to choose, agree to a trial run

 Give it a session or two to see if you are a good fit.
 Sometimes you will be and sometimes you won’t be.
-It’s really important that you can both have a lot of trust in the counselor.
+It’s really important that you both have a lot of trust in the counselor.
 If trust isn’t there, then it wouldn’t be worthwhile to continue; it may be time to start the process over and search for a new counselor.

 It may feel like a time-consuming process to find a good marriage counselor online, but in the end, all of the efforts will be worth it.